Michigan Advanced Pain & Spine

 A spinal cord stimulator offers long-lasting relief from many conditions that cause chronic pain, but first, you need a spinal cord stimulator trial.
-At Michigan Advanced Pain & Spine, Martin Quiroga, DO, MBA, and Eduardo Otero Loperena, MD, specialize in these trials, as well as implanting the device and monitoring your results and health for the long run.
+At Michigan Advanced Pain & Spine, Martin Quiroga, DO, MBA, specializes in these trials, as well as implanting the device and monitoring your results and health for the long run.
 To learn if you qualify for spinal cord stimulator trials, call the office in Warren, Michigan, or schedule an appointment online today.

 A spinal cord stimulator is a medical device that blocks pain signals traveling through the spinal nerves to your brain.

 This treatment, called neuromodulation, uses a mild electrical impulse to alter the nerve signals.
 As a result, your brain either doesn’t get the pain message or receives a jumbled message.
 As a result, your pain significantly improves.